Social services in Himachal Pradesh: Hospitals

-In 1989, there were around 899 public health institutions, including state hospital, twelve district hospitals, 189 primary health centres, besides mainstream "Western" and ayurvedic dispensaries and specialized medical institutions.
+In 1989, there were 899 public health institutions, including state hospital, twelve district hospitals, 189 primary health centres, besides mainstream Western.and ayurvedic dispensaries and specialized medical institutions.
 In order to meet the shortage of doctors, a medical college was established in 1967, which is having post-graduate teaching facilities in some branches.

-Death rate has now come down by 70% due to numerous public health measures.
-The incidence of venereal disease, which was roughly about 17% in 1951, has now came down to 2% in 1989.
-Diseases like malaria and small pox has been eradicated.
-The Tuberculosis control programme has been a great success.
-People have taken a keen interest in the family planning programme.
-One of its interesting feature is that women have outnumbered men in its acceptance.
+The incidence of venereal disease, which was about 17% in 1951, was 2% in 1989.
+Malaria and small pox has been eradicated.
+The tuberculosis control programme has been successful and women have outnumbered men in using it.

-Education

-In 1948 the state had only 200 educational institutions, out of which most of them were primary schools.
-In 1989 the state had 9,112 educational institutions including 38 colleges, 932 high secondary and high schools, 1,068 middle schools and 7,074 primary schools.
-The enrollment in these institutions was nearly 1,122,000 or about 26% of the entire state.
-The literacy percentage which was just 6.7% in 1951 and 31.32% in 1971, raised to 42.48% in 1989 and in 1991 it further reached to 63.54%.
-Himachal got its first university in 1971.
-Then 2 more universities, one for agriculture and the other for horticulture and forestry were established at Palampur and Solan, respectively.